-This is not applicable to the data in this system as no data is retained on this system.
-The individual's right to gain access to their information would be provided under the EHR Core system where the data is collected and stored.
+This is not applicable as no patient data is retained by the system.
+Individual's right to gain access to their information would be provided under the EHR Core system where the data is collected and stored.

 7.1b If the system is exempt from the access provisions of the Privacy Act, please explain the basis for the exemption or cite the source where this explanation may be found, for example, a Final Rule published in the Code of Federal Regulations (CFR)?